- Looking to start trading Boeing shares?

 Boeing (NYSE: BA) is one of the world’s leading aerospace and weapons manufacturers.
 Reaching an all-time high in March 2019, the stock subsequently fell due to the grounding of the 737 MAX after multiple safety issues, the pandemic-driven drop in air travel, and the cancellation or delay of new plane orders.

-If you want to invest in Boeing for exposure to the aviation sector, read on for your step-by-step guide to buying.
+If you want to invest in Boeing for exposure to the aviation sector, read on for your step-by-step guide to buying from Australia.

 Coming up next

 Founded in July 1916 by William E. Boeing, BA has headquarters in Chicago, IL.
 The company has several contracts with the federal government and the private sector, making it a solid blue-chip investment with exposure across civilian and military aviation, space, and services.